OSOceanAcoustics/echodataflow/docs/source/configuration/pipeline.md

 - `n_workers`: Specifies the number of workers for the local Dask cluster.

-- `scheduler_address`: Option to Specify the address for the Dask scheduler.
+- `scheduler_address`: Option to specify the address for the Dask scheduler.
 Use this or `use_local_dask` to control cluster creation.
 For more precise control, refer to `prefect_config` to set `DaskTaskRunner`.

 ## Pipeline Configuration